TheTaylorLee/AdminToolbox/docs/AdminToolbox.FileManagement/Find-ComputersFiles.md

 ### EXAMPLE 1
 ```
+find-computersfiles -computers C:\computers.txt -csvout c:\results.csv -include *.pst
+```

 Searches computers listed in the text file for pst files and outputs the findings to a spreadsheet.
-(Computers should be line delimited)
-```

-find-computersfiles -computers C:\computers.txt -csvout c:\results.csv -include *.pst

 ### EXAMPLE 2
 ```
+find-computersfiles -computers C:\computers.txt -csvout c:\results.csv -include *.pst -path "c$\users\*\appdata\local"
+```

 Performs the same function as the first example, except it only searches the specified path and it's subfolders.
-```

-find-computersfiles -computers C:\computers.txt -csvout c:\results.csv -include *.pst -path "c$\users\*\appdata\local"

 ## PARAMETERS